Fiction

 Bit By Byte Into Oblivion

 The wind hustled and hassled a tumbling spiral of leaves.
 Hurbalin Wolf stepped into the twisting chaos eager to learn from the vortex of ogham debris.
-For the briefest moment, he was frozen by the elemental forces visualising decay into oblivion when she dissolved before his eyes.
+For the briefest moment, he was frozen by the elemental forces visualising their decay into oblivion when she dissolved before his eyes.

 The wind’s cry blew to indigo.

-Severed from lights gift.
+Severed from light’s gift.

-Akin to the salmon, obstacles had been placed in Hurbalin’s way by low–vibrating bosses and other fascists who set up hoops for him to jump through, or goal–posts which moved and other banal metaphors for what can be simply seen as control; control of another human’s life endeavour.
-The words of Bernard Black came to him in the unexpected form of nose twitching and cottontail semaphore.
-The troupe of theatrical rabbits orchestrated their message from the opposing riverbank:
+Akin to the salmon, obstacles had been placed in Hurbalin’s way by low–vibrating bosses and other fascists.
+They set up hoops for him to jump through, or goal–posts that moved and other banal metaphors for what can be simply seen as control; control of another human’s life endeavour.

 Despair tinged the corner of his thoughts.

 Maybe it applied to all living things, even animals.
-After all, salmon spend most of their early life avoiding predators, finally taking to the sea, where more predators hunt them, only to return home, spawn and die from the exhaustion.
+After all, salmon spend most of their early life avoiding predators, finally taking to the sea where more predators hunt them, only to return home, spawn and die from the exhaustion

 Blue Beard lurked on every street corner.